skupperproject/refdog/input/concepts/platform.md

 Platforms provide **namespaces** for related workloads and resources.
-Skupper uses namespaces to host multiple independent sites on one instance of a platform, and each site can belong to a distinct application network.
+Skupper uses namespaces to host multiple independent sites on one instance of a platform.
+Each site on a platform can belong to a distinct application network.

 <figure>
   <img src="images/platform-model.svg"/>